-NHS Pharmacy First Scotland will provide support for people living in Scotland, those registered with a Scottish GP Practice, residents in care homes and care settings, people who are experiencing homelessness and gypsy travellers.
+NHS Pharmacy First Scotland provides support for people living in Scotland, those registered with a Scottish GP Practice, residents in care homes and care settings, people who are experiencing homelessness and gypsy travellers.

-NHS Pharmacy First Scotland will allow community pharmacies to give people expert help for treating conditions such as sore throats, earache and cold sores, along with common clinical conditions such as urinary tract infections (UTI's).
-Pharmacy teams will offer advice, treatment or referral to other healthcare teams if required.
+NHS Pharmacy First Scotland will allows community pharmacies to give people expert help for treating conditions such as sore throats, earache and cold sores, along with common clinical conditions such as urinary tract infections (UTI's).
+Pharmacy teams offers advice, treatment or referral to other healthcare teams if required.

-This new service will help people access the right care in the right place, without having to go to their GP practice or local Accident and Emergency Department for non-urgent treatment.
+This service will helps people access the right care in the right place, without having to go to their GP practice or local Accident and Emergency Department for non-urgent treatment.

 Who can use it?